 Hospital Technician Training Programs and Requirements

-Hospital technicians, also called clinical laboratory technicians or medical laboratory technicians, perform diagnostic tests using specialized equipment.
-Duties include preparing blood samples for analysis, monitoring tests and procedures, matching blood for transfusions and communicating with patients and physicians.
+Duties for hospital technicians include preparing blood samples for analysis, monitoring tests and procedures, matching blood for transfusions and communicating with patients and physicians.
 Undergraduate certificate and degree programs in the health sciences afford candidates the hands-on training necessary to become hospital technicians.

 For those seeking employment as a hospital technician, completion of a certificate program is the minimum entry-level qualification needed to obtain a position in the field, although candidates generally hold an associate's degree in the health sciences.
 Additionally, some employers request prior work experience in clinics or laboratories, which can be fulfilled during educational programs or through entry-level job training.
-Hospital technicians must have exceptional communication and organizational skills, be able to work well as part of a team and multitask efficiently.
+Following program completion, obtaining licensure may be required depending on the state in which the graduate wants to work.

 Certificate in Phlebotomy

 Aspiring hospital technicians may obtain entry-level training by completing a certificate in phlebotomy, which is part of the clinical laboratory sciences field.
 Lab work is included in these programs, which usually last 1-2 semesters.
 Students complete coursework in blood collection that cover topics like:

 - Medical terminology

 Associate of Applied Science in Clinical Laboratory Technology